+18 | Commercial Content | T&C's Apply | Play Responsibly | Publishing Principles

 Departures summer 2025 window

-Among the confirmed exits, Kieran Tierney has made an emotional return to Celtic on a free transfer after his contract with Arsenal expired.
-Midfielders Jorginho and Thomas Partey have left, with Jorginho signing with Flamengo and Partey leaving for Villarreal.
+Among the confirmed exits, Kieran Tierney made an emotional return to Celtic on a free transfer after his contract with Arsenal expired.
+Midfielders Jorginho and Thomas Partey left, with Jorginho signing with Flamengo and Partey leaving for Villarreal.

-Additionally, Arsenal has released several players at the end of their contracts, including loanees Raheem Sterling and Neto.
+Additionally, Arsenal released several players at the end of their contracts, including loanees Raheem Sterling and Neto.
+Nuno Tavares, who was on loan, has been sold to Lazio on a permanent deal.

 These moves are part of a broader strategy to streamline the squad and generate funds for new signings, as Arsenal aims to bolster key positions and build a team capable of competing at the highest level in the upcoming season.